Where’s Neil Postman when you need him?

-Anyway, in my surfing, I ran into an amusing exchange on a forum.
-I don’t think the people involved were amused.
-I was, though, but in a depressing and ironic way.
-The exchange is started by a desperate student trying to locate a free copy of the book and the haters who accuse him of thievery, point him to the library, or recommend he ask a cute female classmate.
-My humanities class is secretly a class on media ecology and I am talking about issues of authorship, truth/knowledge, beauty, and representation as they shift and morph over time.
-I hope to trace the democratization of knowledge, art (or artifacting), and education, and how the democratization impulse is embedded in the notion of “the humanities.”
-I ran into this conversation shortly after comparing the text of Plato’s Allegory of the Cave to a Youtube animated version (an excellent rendering, by the way).
-I know my students won’t read Plato.
+The exchange is started by a desperate student trying to locate a free copy of the book.
+The haters accuse him of thievery, point him to the library, or recommend he ask a cute female classmate.
+My humanities class is secretly about media ecology, and I am talking about issues of authorship, truth/knowledge, beauty, and representation as they shift and morph over time.
+We will trace the democratization of knowledge, art (or artifacting), and education, as embedded in the notion of “the humanities.”

 So envision the following rendered in a quasi-Platonic dialogue.